Yorkshire Wildlife Park

-The Yorkshire Wildlife Park is a wildlife conservation and rehabilition centre and tourist attraction located in Branton, south-east of Doncaster, South Yorkshire, England.
+The Yorkshire Wildlife Park is a zoo, wildlife conservation and rehabilition centre and tourist attraction located in Branton, south-east of Doncaster, South Yorkshire, England, and Auckley, also south-east of Doncaster, South Yorkshire, England.
 It opened in 2009 on the site of Brockholes Farm, a former riding school and petting zoo, and features 500 animals of 100 species.
 Yorkshire Wildlife Park is an official member of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).

 History

 The Yorkshire Wildlife Park was built on land formerly occupied by the 260 acre Brockholes Farm Visitor Centre and Riding School, and currently occupies about 100 acre of the site.

 Cheryl Williams, Neville Williams, John Minion and Stephen Minion purchased the site in 2008 with funding from Lloyds TSB Commercial, private investment, and a Yorkshire Forward grant.
 The site was renovated over the 2008–2009 winter, and officially opened by Justin Fletcher, MBE (also known as Mr Tumble from CBeebies) on 4 April 2009.

 In February 2010, the park rescued 13 lions from a Romanian zoo and, after their quarantine period, released them into the newly built 10 acre Lion Country enclosure.

 In 2011, the zoo opened Land of the Tigers, which contains two pools and a waterfall and was created next to a wetland reserve.
 Visitors view the tigers from a 150 m long raised walkway, with the tiger enclosure on one side of the walkway and the wetlands on the other.

 In March 2012, the park opened Leopard Heights, a £300,000 open-topped enclosure that lets visitors view the Amur leopards from an 8 m viewing tower or from ground level through a 10 m long glass wall.
 The 6000 m2 enclosure is claimed to be the largest leopard enclosure in the world.

 In July 2014, the park opened a large enclosure for polar bears, named Project Polar, with the first bear being 500 kg male Victor; a second arrived in March 2015 called Pixel, who is Victor's grandson.

 On 15 April 2015, Yorkshire Wildlife Park announced that one of its Amur tigers had given birth to three cubs on 29 March 2015.

 The park's popularity surged soon after its opening, starting in 2009 with only 66,000 visitors; it hosted 323,000 in 2011.